timescale/docs/timescaledb/how-to-guides/compression/manually-compress-chunks.md

     ) i;
 ```

-## Roll up uncompressed chunks into compressed chunks
+## Roll up uncompressed chunks when compressing

 In TimescaleDB 2.9 and later, you can roll up multiple uncompressed chunks into
-a single, compressed, chunk as part of your compression procedure.
+the previous compressed chunk as part of your compression procedure.
 This allows
-you to have much smaller uncompressed chunks.
+you to have uncompressed chunks with a smaller chunk time interval than the compressed chunks.
 For example, if you have multiple
 smaller uncompressed chunks in your data, you can roll them up into a single
 compressed chunk.
 This allows you to have much smaller uncompressed chunks than
 compressed chunks, which reduces your disk space use for uncompressed data.